 - If you are preparing several hot meals, you should allow the meals to cool down (nearly to room temperature) and then store them in the refrigerator or freezer within 1-2 hours of preparing.

-- Glass containers are great to have in the fridge because you can see the contents and they generally can be used in most microwaves.
-If you use a plastic container, just make sure it is BPA free.
+- Glass containers are great to have in the fridge because you can see the contents, and they generally can be used in most microwaves.
+If you use a plastic container, make sure it is BPA free.

-- If you are going to freeze your meals, make sure the containers are airtight!
+- Wondering is you can freeze your meal prep?
+The answer is yes!
+But if you’re going to freeze your meals, make sure the containers are airtight!
 If not, the food may be susceptible to freezer burn and taste like ice by the time you reheat and eat the meal.

 - When defrosting your meals, always defrost in the fridge the night before you are going it eat the meal.
-It takes longer, but really, it has the less risk associated with it.
-Be careful if you’re planning to use the microwave to defrost your meals.
-Often times the microwave will heat food up pretty quickly and if there was any bacteria on/in the food, it can start to multiply or spread.
-Plus, some parts of the meal will be frozen while others remain warm hot so part of your meal can be overcooked.
+It takes longer but has less risk associated with it.
+Be careful if you’re planning on using the microwave to defrost your meals.
+The microwave will often heat food quickly, and if there were any bacteria on/in the food, it can start to multiply and spread.
+Additionally, some parts of the meal will be frozen while others remain warm hot, so part of your meal can get overcooked.

 How to meal prep

 - Take a look in your pantry – what do you have that you want to use?

 - Look up favorite recipes – pick ones that look easy and reliable.

 - Plan your menu.
 You can plan for the week or for the month.